-In addition to growing food, this program emphasizes Nutrition Education for both students and food pantry recipients (can also mean the families of students in need if your school already participates in a backpack for the needy program or similar effort).
+In addition to growing food, the CFPP program emphasizes Nutrition Education for both students and food pantry recipients (can also mean the families of students in need if your school already participates in a backpack for the needy program or similar effort).

 This is done by encouraging students to research healthy foods and design posters promoting the benefits of eating healthy to put up at the pantry and on campus.